zachmccabe/zachmccabe.github.io/just-ask.md

 Read Andy Molinsky's "Cultural differences are more complicated than what country you’re from," in [HBR](https://hbr.org/2016/01/cultural-differences-are-more-complicated-than-what-country-youre-from) for some practical ideas.

-Read Tarun Khanna's "Contextual intelligence," also in [HBR.](https://hbr.org/2014/09/contextual-intelligence) It isn't a hard left turn, even though it'll feel like it when you click.
-Khanna's piece will help you start mulling over just how hard it can be to grok culture's influence over your workaday perception of the world.
+Read Tarun Khanna's "Contextual intelligence," also in [HBR.](https://hbr.org/2014/09/contextual-intelligence) The piece will help you start mulling over just how hard it can be to grok culture's influence over your workaday perception of the world.
 If you're anything like me, a clear application to an abstract problem is motivating.

 If you have access to an academic library, check out Christine Béal's paper, "Did you have a good weekend: or, why there is no such thing as a simple question in cross-cultural encounters."
 The abstract is available on [ResearchGate.](https://www.researchgate.net/publication/234558796_Did_You_Have_a_Good_Weekend_Or_Why_There_Is_No_Such_Thing_as_a_Simple_Question_in_Cross-Cultural_Encounters)